noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 Electromagnetic Radiation, Electromagnetic waves, or EMFs, are all terms used to describe the transmission of energy through waves called photons (https://imagine.gsfc.nasa.gov/science/toolbox/emspectrum1.html).
 Photons have no mass and are generated when electrons or other charged particles are excited enough to change energy levels.
 Particles emit photons when this change in energy level occurs.

-**emit electromagnetic radiation (photons) when they undergo changes in velocity**.
-These photons carry energy proportional to their frequency, facilitating the transmission of energy through the electromagnetic wave.

 EMFs are not a single type of wave, but is an entire spectrum, not all of which is harmful to human health.
 For example, waves between wavelengths 380 to 700 nanometers (https://science.nasa.gov/ems/09_visiblelight/) are what make up the visible spectrum of light, in which people constantly absorb every day.